Teeth grinding in children

 Studies on teeth grinding in children are limited and from a Western medical perspective, the reason why it occurs is complex and not very clear.
 It is currently considered a sleep-related movement disorder associated with a number of different factors and health conditions.

-- What is their sleep like?
+• What is their sleep like?

-- How is their gut going?
+• How is their gut?

-- What is the diet like?
+• What is the diet like?

-- Are they an anxious child?
+• Are they an anxious child?

-- Are they a stressed-out or burnt-out little kid?
+• Are they stressed-out or burnt out?

 Sleep quality and quantity and teeth grinding